rimelcheikh/RnX-SOTA/evaluations.md

 # RnX_EVAL

 - Evaluating the validity output -> Yes/No
-- Evaluating the performance -> Real number, metric
+- Evaluating the performance -> Real number, metric, helps comparing methods

 ## Evaluating the validity of XAI methods (Wilming et al. 2022):
 - Evaluating the sensitivity or robustness of explanations to model modifications and input perturbations ( = sanity checks <=> correctness of explanations) :